milador/Qwiic-Switch-Attempt-Counter/README.md

 # This is a project based on Qwiic Adaptive Switch modules
 This repository offers the required information for creating an Open Source Assistive Technology using [Qwiic Adaptive Switch modules](https://github.com/milador/Qwiic-Adaptive-Switch).

-## [Project Title]
+##  Qwiic-Switch-Attempt-Counter

-This is the description of the Open Source Assistive Technology created based on Qwiic Adaptive Switch modules and other components.
+A device to track the number of adapted switch input activations based on Qwiic Adaptive Switch modules and Wio Terminal.

 ## Requirements and setup instructions
 The setup process is divided to three main catagories: